hrishikesh1990/freelancer_report/docs/3a-how-to-manage-a-remote-team.md

 Taking the mentorship process a step ahead, the team arranges for a "Mentor Trip", where the new hire travels to meet their mentor and to work with them in-person for a week.
 This helps create a strong bond between the two and also speeds the process of onboarding.

 > "Mentoring is critical.
 Working remotely can be isolating, and asking questions can be intimidating.
 To counter this, it’s important to make mentorship and feedback loops as explicit as possible.
 Conversely, you might not need an explicit mentor in a typical office setting.
 You’re sitting sitting side by side with your peers all day, every day.
 Mentorship is implied, even if undefined, throughout the numerous face-to-face interaction day in and day out.
-This difference makes it even more important that this challenge is acknowledged and proactively worked on.

-> **Gonçalo Silva, CTO of Doist**
+This difference makes it even more important that this challenge is acknowledged and proactively worked on. <br>**- Gonçalo Silva, CTO of Doist**

 In a conversation with us, Brie, Career Development Manager at FlexJobs, mentioned how they have a similar concept of setting new hires up with a "Team Buddy".
 The "Team Buddy" would be a person from a different team to allow them to know people from other parts of the company.
 This ensures that they don't keep talking to the same set of people everyday.